sujithjay/sujithjay.github.io/_posts/2020-04-18-Innovation-Loops.md

 {% include image-caption.html file="/public/innovationloops/InnovationLoop.jpg" description="Regular product development as green arrows; Innovation loops as red squiggles." %}

-Innovation loops are more prevalent in infrastructure teams than in product focused teams.
-This could be partly explained by the availability of direct communication channels to the user which infrastructure teams enjoy compared to a product focused teams.
+Innovation loops are more prevalent in infrastructure teams than in product-focused teams.
+This could be partly explained by the availability of direct communication channels to users which infrastructure teams possess, and product-focused teams do not.

 <!--break-->